withastro/astro/.changeset/mean-donkeys-switch.md

 ---

 Exports types for all `LoaderContext` properties from `astro/loaders` to make it easier to use them in custom loaders.
-The `ScopedDataStore` interface (which was previously internal) is renamed to `AstroDataStore`, to reflect the fact that it's the only public API for the data store.
+The `ScopedDataStore` interface (which was previously internal) is renamed to `DataStore`, to reflect the fact that it's the only public API for the data store.